trailblazer/trailblazer/README.md

 end
 ```

-An additional block will be executed if the operation result is valid.
+An additional block will be executed _only if_ the operation result is valid.

 ```ruby
 def create